melanietreitinger/block_eledia_adminexamdates/README.md

 section=modsettingelediachecklist).

 ### 1. Set up webservice (examination system)

+**You can use the provided cli script to automatically perform the following steps!**

 The following steps are based on the Moodle guide to create a webservice on `Site Administration -> Server -> Web services -> Overview` with some additional notes.
 Clicking the linked steps in moodle (in a new tab) will bring you directly to the respective setting pages.